Plenitud, Puerto Rico

 The opportunity to delve into permaculture design, practicing sustainable living, and exploring the beauty and culture of Puerto Rico.
 This alternative break blends hands-on work with conceptual learning and community service, rewarding students with education through action in an intentional, thoughtful environment.

 By staying on Plenitud’s site you will get to know the culture through exploration and various educational activities with members of the Plenitud community.
-The people of Plenitud pride themselves on sharing stories, cooking meals, and caring for the nourishment of their community and earth.
+The people of Plenitud live intentionally by sharing stories, cooking meals, and caring for the nourishment of their community and earth.
 On our days off, we will have time for excursions off the farm to explore the local area and travel to weekly markets to see a new way of life.

 Food, Lodging, Travel:

 The group leaves Minneapolis/St. Paul and arrives in Puerto Rico by plane.
 You will be met at the Luis Muñoz Marín airport in San Juan by a representative from the Plenitud PR Community.
-The group will be staying in comfortable volunteer housing.
-All meals and local transportation will be provided.
-Meals are fresh, local and organic and are cooked intentionally and thoughtfully.
+The group will be staying in tents provided by the site, and sleeping bags are available for rental.
+All meals and transportation will be provided.
+Meals are fresh, local and organic and are celebrated with intention and gratitude.

 Service Activities May Include: